What is CoHeRe?

 EGM - Evidence & Gap Maps

 A short explainer of Evidence and gap maps (EGMs).
 EGMs are a powerful tool used to display the evidence and gaps related to a particular topic or question.
-This particular map looks at the education research that has been conducted during the current COVID-19 pandemic.

 The next step will be to conduct a series of systematic reviews.
 These new reviews, one for each behaviour of interest, will include new studies and any unpublished work that we didn't find in our rapid review.
 We will also add any new studies we find to the EGM as we identify them so that the Evidence and Gap map stays “live”.